 Sample high protein diet plan

 It’s important to spread your protein consumption throughout the day.
-Here's a snapshot of protein-based meals you can enjoy throughout the day on the WW programme.
+Here's a snapshot of protein-based meals you can enjoy throughout the day on the WW weight-loss programme.

 Set yourself up for the day with these tasty, filling ideas: